gsy18/SecDroidBug/README.md

 SecDroidBug requires Java source code of the Android App.
 Therefore it can be used only with Apps whose source code is available.
 It is extremely useful for App developers to debug their Apps for security properties.

 ## Usage
-SecDroidBug can be used from both commandline and using Netbeans IDE.

 ### Runnning App

 ### Runnning SecDroidBug

+SecDroidBug can be launched from both commandline and Netbeans IDE.

 ### Using Netbeans
 1. Download and open project with Netbeans 8.2